stonefarmer9/character-creator/README.md

  - Style the ever-loving-shit out of it.

+ - Look at Styles Grids.

+ - I need to reconsider my structure of inventory and how many children the component has and how many need state - Could work better if inventory did all the API fetching.

+ - The number of API requests is getting high and will get higher, this could be resolved by creating my own database to draw from rather than a public API ?

 ## Contributing
   Feel free to help a brother out, clone this repo and submit a pull request and I shall endeavour to google how to deal with that situation.